nodemcu/nodemcu-firmware/docs/modules/pulsecnt.md

 The pulsecnt library handles sophisticated and automatic pulse counting using the built-in hardware on ESP32.
 The pulsecnt library gives you a means to not rely on GPIO triggers to do your pulse counting and instead offload the work to independent hardware.
 You gain the ability to count pulses up to 80Mhz (speed of APB clock).
 You can get a callback to Lua when different counting thresholds are reached, or when upper or lower counting limits are hit.
-You can count pulses on all GPIO ports, however from testing the SENSOR_VP port does not appear to be capable of counting pulses although the documentation does not state this as a limitation.
+You can count pulses on all GPIO ports.
 There is also a way to provide a control GPIO for ignoring or decrementing pulses when the control signal is high or low.

-[Youtube video of examples using the pulsecnt](http://youtube.com) library including push buttons, stepper motor step counting, and hall effect sensor counting.
+[Youtube video of examples using the pulsecnt](https://youtu.be/vk5QZnWdlAA) library including push button counting, stepper motor step counting, and hall effect sensor counting.

 ## pulsecnt.create()